 But of course, this is not a new problem.
-Accordingly, tried and true methods do exist for more accurately calculating the real costs of your labor, enabling you to perform a sound financial analysis and make a more educated decision when faced with the “employee vs. consultant” dilemma.
+Accordingly, tried-and-true methods do exist for more accurately calculating the real costs of your labor, enabling you to perform a sound financial analysis and make a more educated decision when faced with the “employee versus consultant” dilemma.
 Here’s what you need to know:

 Let’s assume that Andre finds an employee, Pete, for $95K/year.
 Evaluating costs on an hourly basis, Andre believes that Roger will cost him $70/hour, whereas Pete (using the standard 2,080 work hours per year) will only cost him around $45/hour.